Algebraic integers with conjugates in a prescribed distribution: Preliminaries on measures and polynomials

 Our eventual goal is to find monic integer polynomials whose associated counting measures converge to a given $\mu$.
-As a first step, it is convenient to have a sequence of monic real polynomials with this behavior. \begin{defn} Choose a compact subset $\Sigma$ of $\R$ and a H\"{o}lder probability measure $\mu$ with support contained in $\Sigma$, and choose a positive integer $n$.
-For every nonnegative integer $ i \le n$, we take $\alpha_i$ to be the minimal $\alpha$ in $\Sigma$ for which
+As a first step, it is convenient to have a sequence of monic real polynomials with this behavior.